 - ½ teaspoon almond extract

-- Place silken tofu and vegan cream cheese in the food processor.
-Process for 1 minute, then add sugar.
-Process until smooth and no sugar granules remain, 3-5 minutes.
+- Place the silken tofu and dairy-free cream cheese in your food processor, and process for 1 minute.
+Add the sugar, and process until smooth and no sugar granules remain, about 3 to 5 minutes.

-- In a small bowl, combine lemon juice and almond extract.
-Whisk in cornstarch.
-Pour mixture into the food processor and process until very smooth.
-Pour into prepared crust and bake for 45 minutes.
+- In a small bowl, whisk together the lemon juice and almond extract.
+Whisk in the cornstarch, until dissolved.
+Pour the mixture into your food processor, and process until very smooth.

-- Allow to cool at room temperature for 2 hours, then refrigerate overnight.
+- Allow it to cool at room temperature for 2 hours, and then refrigerate it overnight.

 This is the BEST vegan tofu cheesecake recipe!
 I have used it over and over and have sent it to so many friends and family members as a recommendation.
 I’ve also tried using lime and I think it’s even better than lemon!

 That’s fabulous!
 Thank you so much for your feedback on this recipe Lauren, and for letting us know that lime works well, too!